ibexa/documentation-developer/docs/getting_started/install_with_ddev.md

 #### Configure database connection

-Now, configure the database connection for your Ibexa DXP project.
+Now, configure the database connection for your [[= product_name =]] project.
 Depending on your database of choice (MySQL or PostgreSQL), use the appropriate command below.

 !!! note